wiggitywhitney/vibe_practice/docs/journal/engineering-journal.md

 ### Today's Next Steps

+- Begin implementing Phase 1 of the statistics system refactoring plan
-- Continue fine-tuning the AddSpiderButton's position and size for optimal alignment with the rainbow/cloud.
+- Continue fine-tuning the AddSpiderButton's position and size for optimal alignment with the rainbow/cloud
-- Reduce excess whitespace around the rainbow for a more compact and visually appealing layout.
+- Reduce excess whitespace around the rainbow for a more compact and visually appealing layout
-- Begin implementing the next chunk of the spider component plan (toggle functionality or spider display, as appropriate).
+- Begin implementing the next chunk of the spider component plan (toggle functionality or spider display, as appropriate)

 ### Previous Next Steps